Your Eco-Friendly Wedding

 Once you have located, your venues, then we would recommend that you ask them several questions on email about their green credentials before visiting, that way you are already on the path to keeping your carbon footprint to a minimum.
 Once you are content with their answers visit the strongest venue first.

 What are the benefits of booking your ‘green’ wedding venue early?

-When planning an eco-friendly wedding, we recommend that you book your wedding venue well in advance, we suggest a minimum of 18 months, as this enables you to really do your research, and find a venue that is not only green but chic.
+When planning an eco-conscious wedding, we recommend that you book your wedding venue well in advance, we suggest a minimum of 18 months, as this enables you to really do your research, and find a venue that is not only green but chic.
 By researching your eco-friendly venue well in advance this enables you to:

 - Book the most positive ‘green’ time of the year.
 Book during the Spring and Autumn equinox, for a green wedding, as this is when you can maximise the daylight hours, so using less electricity.
 An outside Gazebo is perfect for a summer wedding as this means, weather permitting, you can choose to marry outside, perfect for a beautiful, romantic, quintessential wedding